 Receivables arising out of primary insurance business decreased year-on-year.
-Collection statistics and the composition of receivables have been improving over the years with ever younger receivables being subject to collection procedures.
+Collection statistics and the composition premiums paid, guaranteed return and the return in excess of of receivables have been improving over the years with ever younger receivables being subject to collection procedures.